Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 …That was *not* a ship.

-Morwk blinked and tried to reacquire it, but it had been distant and faint among billows of gas and debris. high-metallicity cloud played tricks with magnetometric sensors, but Morwk had no doubt: he’d seen something *big.*
+Morwk blinked and tried to reacquire it, but it had been distant and faint among billows of gas and debris.
+High-metallicity cloud played tricks with magnetometric sensors, but Morwk had no doubt: he’d seen something *big.*

 "Captain?"